-6. Transfer legal custody to any of the following:
+- 6. Transfer legal custody to any of the following: - a.

-- a.
 A relative or other individual who, after study, is found by the court to be qualified to receive and care for the child; - b.
 A child welfare agency, private organization or facility that is licensed or otherwise authorized by law to receive and provide care for such child.
-The court shall not transfer legal custody of a child in need of services to an agency, organization or facility out of the Commonwealth without the approval of the Commissioner of Social Services; or - c.
+The court shall not transfer legal custody of a child in need of services to an agency, organization or facility out of the Commonwealth without the approval of the Commissioner of Social Services; or c.
 The local board of social services of the county or city in which the court has jurisdiction or, at the discretion of the court, to the local board of the county or city in which the child has residence if other than the county or city in which the court has jurisdiction.
 The local board shall accept the child for care and custody, provided that it has been given reasonable notice of the pendency of the case and an opportunity to be heard.
 However, in an emergency in the county or city in which the court has jurisdiction, the local board may be required to accept a child for a period not to exceed fourteen days without prior notice or an opportunity to be heard if the judge entering the placement order describes the emergency and the need for such temporary placement in the order.
 Nothing in this subdivision shall prohibit the commitment of a child to any local board of social services in the Commonwealth when the local board consents to the commitment.
 The board to which the child is committed shall have the final authority to determine the appropriate placement for the child.
-Nothing herein shall limit the authority of the court to review the child's status in foster care in accordance with subsection G of § 16.1-281 or to review the foster care plan through a petition filed pursuant to subsection A of § 16.1-282.
+Nothing herein shall limit the authority of the court to review and approve or deny the foster care plan filed for the child and to review the child's status in foster care in accordance with subsection G of § 16.1-281 and § 16.1-282.